-In response, companies are scrambling to serve their customers on mobile.
-With so many businesses hopping on this bandwagon, it’s no longer enough just to create an app.
+In response, companies are scrambling to serve and support their customers on mobile.
+But with so many businesses hopping on this bandwagon, it’s no longer enough just to create an app.
 Companies also have to create an engaging, user-friendly mobile experience.
-Their apps must be easy to navigate and pleasant to look at, and most importantly, offer value to the user.
+Their apps must be easy to navigate and pleasant to look at and, most importantly, offer value to the user.

-Hoping to create a strong mobile experience for your app?
-Keep users coming back by following these four best practices.
+Hoping to create a strong mobile experience for your brand’s app?
+Keep users coming back by following these seven best practices.

-Users will likely get more out of your app if they learn how to use its features.
+To get value out of your app, users need to know how to use its features.
 With that said, people don’t always want to complete this introductory training.
 In fact, many first-time users will abandon an app if they’re forced to complete an onboarding flow.

 Provide in-app support

 Offer support resources directly from the app so users can receive assistance the moment they experience an issue.
 Embedded FAQs and knowledge-base resources help users solve simple problems on their own.
 This is particularly valuable for any support team feeling overwhelmed by the volume of tickets they’re receiving.

 Virtual keyboard app SwiftKey, for example, struggled to provide one-to-one support as their company grew.
 By embedding Zendesk Guide’s knowledge-base tool within their app, SwiftKey was able to achieve a self-service ratio of 70:1.
 That means for every 70 views of SwiftKey’s mobile help center, only one support ticket is created.
 This ratio means support agents have more time to focus on more complex user issues.